c-j-a/JumpCloud/readme.txt

 1. Navigate to src/test/java/com/jc/test/action/service and open ActionServiceTest.java
 2. Click the 'Run' menu and then 'Run' or 'Debug'
 3. Choose 'ActionServiceTest'
-4. Four tests should have been run and all four should pass
+4. Five tests should have been run and all five should pass

 -------------------------------------------------------------------------------